kyoshino/kyoshino/README.md

 ### My tech stack

-When it comes to web development tech stack, I’m mainly experienced in React, AngularJS, Node.js, Perl, Python and PHP, but most of my projects these days are done with **Svelte**/**SvelteKit**.
+When it comes to web development tech stack, I’m mainly experienced in React, AngularJS, Node.js, Perl, Python and PHP.
+However, most of my projects these days are done with [Svelte](https://svelte.dev/)/SvelteKit for simplicity and performance.
+I prefer to write [TypeScript-flavoured JavaScript](https://www.typescriptlang.org/docs/handbook/intro-to-js-ts.html) for readability and maintainability.

 ### My projects

-Have a look at my current flagship project, [Sveltia CMS](https://github.com/sveltia/sveltia-cms), a modern, open source, Git-based headless CMS used by hundreds of individuals and organizations worldwide.
-It’s a perfect showcase for my problem-solving superpower and the force of UX engineering. 💪
+Have a look at my current flagship project, [Sveltia CMS](https://github.com/sveltia/sveltia-cms), a modern, open source, Git-based headless CMS that has addressed hundreds of issues from its predecessor project and is now used by hundreds of individuals and organizations worldwide.
+It’s a perfect showcase of my problem-solving superpower and the force of UX engineering. 💪

 You can also find my previous projects, [BzDeck](https://github.com/bzdeck/bzdeck/wiki), [Bugzilla UX](https://twitter.com/BugzillaUX) and [Firefox Site Compatibility](https://github.com/fxsitecompat), as well as open source contributions to Mozilla [here](https://github.com/mozilla/bedrock/pulls?q=author:kyoshino) and [there](https://github.com/mozilla-bteam/bmo/pulls?q=author:kyoshino).
 I have had an on-and-off relationship with Mozilla, my former employer, since the early 2000s. 🦊